- Home

 If you’re looking for a type of outdoor exercise that’s safe and easy on your joints, look no further than recumbent cycling.

 This is because, on a recumbent bike, you’re less likely to topple in a crash, especially if you choose the popular three-wheeled version.
-You’re also seated much closer to the ground, so you’ve got a shorter distance to fall if you do topple and are less likely to sustain an injury.
+You’re also seated much closer to the ground, so you’ve got a shorter distance if you do fall and are less likely to sustain an injury.

 Another advantage of recumbent cycling is that, due to the rider’s low centre of gravity, braking distances are significantly reduced.
 This allows more control over the bike and, again, can reduce risk of injury.